A beginner's Guide to Letting

 • Install a smoke alarm on each floor of the property.

 • Ensure that electrical installations are tested and certificated as being safe, for example by having a trained professional carry out inspections.
-Also ensure that portable appliances are PAT tested.

 A comprehensive list of your legal obligations is set out in our Terms of Business.
-Talk to our friendly branch staff to find out more.

-Making sure that your property meets compliance standards will keep you and your tenants safe and legal.
-You will reduce the potential for any issues at the outset or later on, such as tenant complaints or unwanted fines.
+You will reduce the potential for any issues at the outset or later on such as tenant complaints, fines or prosecution.
 Saving your time and money is key to being a successful landlord.

 What about furnishings?

+You need to decide whether your rental property will be furnished, part-furnished or unfurnished.
 A furnished property will usually include every necessity, e.g. beds, curtains and light shades.
 Some properties even include cutlery, towels and appliances, like ironing boards and toasters.
 Upholstered furniture must comply with the relevant safety standards.

 • Think about your possible tenants.
 A family may well have their own furniture they may prefer to use, but a student may need a property to come ready-furnished.